ss-Zhong/ss-Zhong.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I’m Sheng Zhong 🧑‍💻, currently pursuing a Master’s degree in Computer Science at HUST. 🎓
+I’m Sheng Zhong, currently pursuing a Master’s degree in Computer Science at HUST.

 My primary research focus is on Edge Intelligence.
-I’m passionate about exploring cutting-edge technologies in artificial intelligence and edge computing, and I’m always eager to learn new things and collaborate with like-minded individuals. 🌱
+I’m passionate about exploring cutting-edge technologies in artificial intelligence and edge computing, and I’m always eager to learn new things and collaborate with like-minded individuals.

 <!-- # 🔥 News